Getting Real

 Three things about that:

-- Knowing that he writes that way colors everything he’s written on his blog since I read that—and I read everything he writes, because his brain dump is the opposite of shit.*
+• Knowing he writes that way colors everything he’s written on his blog since I read that—and I read everything he writes, because his brain dump is the opposite of shit.*

-Also bear in mind that the author of the Hackernoon piece, Bogomil Shopov – Бого, aka @bogomil, is writing to be read in thirteen different languages.
-Does it sound like AI in Bulgarian to begin with?
+Now dig this: The author of the Hackernoon piece, Bogomil Shopov – Бого, aka @bogomil, is writing to be read in thirteen different languages.
+Does what he writes sound like AI in Bulgarian to begin with?

-Hell, why not use AI to write something in your native language when you also know it will be translated into another twelve?
-(Is AI-style writing better for that?
-I’d bet it is.)
+Hell, I dunno.
+But why not use AI to write something in your native language when you also know it will be translated into another twelve?
+(Is AI-style writing better for translation?
+Betcha it is.)

-It should be clear by now that there is a learning loop that runs out through all of us, then through all the AIs that harvest and process our outputs, and then fed back to us in an idealized style that makes us (or at least me) reflect on ourselves and our own styles, while knowing that we too are being hacked by AIs and not just by other humans.
-Co-evolution at work.
+It should be clear by now that there is a learning loop that starts with all of us, then moves through all the AIs that harvest and process our utterings, and is then fed back to us in an idealized style that makes us (or at least me) reflect on ourselves and our own styles, while knowing that we too are being hacked by AIs and not just by other humans: co-evolution at work.

-By the way, I just ran this blog post through Originality.ai as a kind of controlled study.
+By the way, I just ran the blog post you’re readig through Originality.ai to see if it sounds like AI.
 It said,

 Likely Original